tripal/tripal_elasticsearch/README.md

 * `cd elasticsearch-1.7.1/config`
 * Open the configuration file: `vi elasticsearch.yml`
 * Find the line starting with `#network.host:` and add `network.host: localhost` below it
+* This is also your opportunity to change where elasticsearch puts the index files, which can be quite large.
+See the path.data config line.

 ### Start and stop elasticsearch
 * To start: `cd elasticsearch-1.7.1` and `bin/elasticsdearch`